-At the Swissotel Lima, concierge Rodrigo Uribe Massa guides visitors to the best places to go, things to do and restaurants to try in the Peruvian capital.
-Here he offers expert tips for business travelers.
+At the Swissôtel Lima, concierge Lelia Diaz guides visitors to the best things to do and the right places to dine in Peru’s capital city.
+Here she offers expert guidance for business travelers.

 What should business travelers pack when visiting your city?

 Bring comfortable clothes in all seasons and sunscreen in the summer.
 You’ll need to carry a small amount of cash as you explore our city.
 Some shops and restaurants do not take credit cards—and you’ll definitely want to sample our local cuisine.

 What are your top restaurant recommendations for a business lunch or dinner?

 Chef Virgilio Martinez’s Central (Santa Isabel 376, Miraflores, Ph: +511 242 8515) is a must for adventurous eaters.
 Its menu reflects an anthropological approach to serving up locally sourced dishes.
 Astrid & Gastón (Av.
 Paz Soldán 290, San Isidro, Ph: +511 442 2777) serves delicious food in a beautiful setting—a 300-year-old hacienda.
 The enticing options available at our hotel’s three restaurants, La Locanda, La Fondue and Sushi Cage (Av.
 Santo Toribio 173-Via Central 150, Centro Empresarial Real, San Isidro, Ph: +511 421 4400), are great examples of Lima’s “fusion” cuisine.